-In this study we demonstrate that self-reported information on walking speed, physical activity, exhaustion and weight loss can be used to identify older people at risk of incident disability, falls and allcause mortality, which are known adverse outcomes of frailty.
+In this study, we demonstrate that self-reported information on walking speed, physical activity, exhaustion, and weight loss can be used to identify older people at risk of incident disability, falls, and allcause mortality, which are known adverse outcomes of frailty.
 When combined, these simple and subjective assessments of frailty components had superior discriminatory and predictive ability compared with the Fried frailty phenotype for all the adverse outcomes considered and with the FRAIL scale for incident falls and mortality.
-Such measures in community care can offer a simple way of identifying vulnerable older individuals who would benefit from a further intensive assessment such as a CGA 15 without having to rely on more complex and time-consuming assessments.